aptos-labs/developer-docs/docs/standards/digital-asset.md

 }
 ```

-2. (Unnamed) tokens based on the creator account's guid.
+2. (Unnamed) tokens based on the creator account's GUID.
 These tokens have addresses are generated based on the creator
-   account's incrementing guid.
-The addresses of unnamed tokens are not deterministic as the account's guid can change outside
+   account's incrementing GUID.
+The addresses of unnamed tokens are not deterministic as the account's GUID can change outside
    minting.
 Thus, querying for unnamed tokens is more difficult and requires indexing.

 ```rust